 The SEA FUEL Act would direct the Departments of Defense and Homeland Security to develop new technologies that will capture carbon dioxide from air and seawater and convert it to clean fuels or other useful products.
 This legislation was included in the National Defense Authorization Act marked up by the Senate Armed Services Committee this week.

-These are just a few examples of the legislation created to address the risk of climate change.
-It’s likely a number of other proposals will be proposed in the coming year.
+Future Legislation: The above are examples of legislation created to address the national security implications of climate change.
+Other proposals may be proposed in the coming year.

 Need to Act: Addressing the threat of climate change and the related geopolitical concerns is vital for our national security.
 Extreme weather and related climate impacts are degrading our military readiness and lethality.
 As we rapidly approach the next hurricane season, Tyndall Air Force Base and Camp Lejeune are still struggling to rebuild after Hurricane Michael and Hurricane Florence last year.
 Further, as noted in recent testimony by ASP Founder Secretary Chuck Hagel, “while the bases may rebuild over time, the loss of training and readiness cannot be recovered.”
 ASP has written extensively on the risk of climate change and continues to educate all across the country.
 Now is the time to prepare for these threats.
 The above legislation is a solid step forward.